TheOdinProject/curriculum/nodeJS/authentication/Authentication.md

 We're going to be using another Mongo database, so before we begin login to your mongo provider and create a new database and save it's url string somewhere handy.

-To begin, lets set up a very minimal express app with a single MongoDb model for our users.
+To begin, let's set up a very minimal express app with a single MongoDb model for our users.
 Create a new directory and use `npm init` to start the package.json file then run the following to install all the dependencies we need:

 ~~~
 npm install express express-session mongoose passport passport-local ejs